sgmunn/MonoKit/README.md

 MonoKit
 =======

-MonoTouch library akin to MonoTouch.Dialog

-- So far this project has the basic framework for handling UITableViews in a manner similar to MonoTouch.Dialog.
-It also has some lightweight binding support.

-- Work in progress at the moment includes a framework for CQRS and Event Sourcing.
-I hope to add in synchronisation features as well.

-There are 2 sample applications, iPhone and iPad that show most of the features of the library at present.

-I'll be adding more samples and work on base features over the next while.

-- Work started on a port of ViewDeck, currently implemented in the "Test" app.
+MonoKit originally started out as a library in a similar vein to MonoTouch.Dialog.
+It has some elements of this, but has diverged to include other features as well.
+It is still in progress :)

+- A TableViewSource to build table views using a binding framework and "templating cells".
+This is probably about 50% done.

+- A CQRS / Event Sourcing framework.
+This is about 75% - quite functional just missing some extras.

+- A port of ViewDeck (https://github.com/Inferis/ViewDeck).
+This is complete and functional.
+There is a sample in the samples folder that shows how to use this.
+Also the original ViewDeck project has some good documentation as well.

+- A Panorama View, just started and about to be reworked to support contained View Controllers and an animation to navigate to another controller.

 I look forward to any comments you might have.

-License is MIT, just need to update headers.
+License is MIT.

 Cheers.